SoniaFlores1/Data_Course_FLORES/README.md

 Seriously this Read me is very messy now.
 Ok I think i'm done messing with this for now.
 Yeah I think this is good now.
+Oh wait there we go.
+NOW i'm done.